 To know what your options are, you have to determine whether your air conditioner has the R22 refrigerant.
 Check out the manufacturing date as this will serve as an important clue.
 If it was made after 2010, then you are in the clear.
 This unit will probably contain the alternative refrigerant called R-410A, or Puron.
 If it was made before that year, then you are probably dealing with R22 as well.
 The type of coolant inside the system will dictate the viable choices for the household.

 Not all aging air conditioners perform poorly, and those that still run well can probably run for a few more years.
-However, this does not change the fact that the r22 refrigerant that they need will be off the market by next year.
-It would be prudent to prepare for an air conditioner upgrade this early.
+However, knowing the inevitable, it would be prudent to prepare for an air conditioner upgrade soon.

 Below is a discussion of methods that can be applied when figuring out the type of refrigerant inside a cooling unit.
 Important details about the R22 phaseout will also be covered.